 When I was a teenager, my Dad took me to a popular tourist site in Myrtle Beach, South Carolina to see a parade of wild animals.
 The elephants, lions, and tigers were starring in a popular movie at the time and touring, I suppose, to promote the film.
 We sat with the animals and got our photos taken.

-I’ve also let my child ride the camel at the Chattanooga Zoo.
+I’ve also let my son ride a camel at the Chattanooga Zoo.
 I let him feed the giraffes at Zoo Atlanta as well.
 Were those examples of exploitation, or just fun childhood interactions?
 I’d assume both zoos treat their animals well since they are members of the Association of Zoos and Aquariums.
-But not all organizations and countries have or follow guidelines set forth by national and international organizations.
+However, not all organizations and countries have or follow proper guidelines set forth by national and international organizations.

 Going forward

-The most important take away from the National Geographic article and this blog post is that we should all be aware, be intentional, and be mindful of what we are doing when it comes to wildlife tourism.
+The most important takeaway is that we should all be aware, be intentional, and be mindful of what we are doing when it comes to wildlife tourism.

 Thanks for reading, please share and subscribe!